-When you’ll come back from the park, you might want to try the Kanbayashi Onsen near the beginning of the trail to warm you up and make you forget the freezing temperatures. 🙂
+When you come back from the park, you might want to try the Kanbayashi Onsen near the beginning of the trail to warm you up and make you forget the freezing temperatures. 🙂

-Winter in Japan is also synonym of snow and skiing.
-There are actually several regions in Japan that are great for snow sports like Aomori, Iwate, Niigata, but most importantly, the whole northern island of Hokkaido.
+Winter in Japan is also a synonym for snow and skiing.
+Several regions in Japan are great for snow sports like Aomori, Iwate, Niigata, but most importantly, the whole northern island of Hokkaido.

 Japan is a country where there’s nature everywhere, even in cities.
 And when you combine nature with snow, the result couldn’t be any more spectacular.
-To go for a walk in a snowy park during a winter sunny day is an experience that will be recorded in your memory forever.
+Going for a walk in a snowy park during a winter sunny day is an experience that will be recorded in your memory forever.

 If you want to brag about your winter travel to Japan, you can take some of the best pictures while there’s snow and show them to your friends.

-And you can also take the time to have some fun in the snow making some snowman or even having some snow balls fight. 🙂
+And you can also take the time to have some fun in the snow making some snowmen or even having a snowball fight. 🙂

 Another great thing you can do during winter is to bathe in a Japanese onsen.
 A Japanese onsen (温泉) is what we call a hot spring with water that is heated naturally.
 The water temperature in onsen is generally around 104 °F to 111 °F (40°C to 44°C).